alejandrobabio/alejandrobabio.github.io/_posts/2015-08-29-ruby-2-you-can-rid-options-argument.md

 foo(bin: 'bin') # => ArgumentError: unknown keyword: bin
 {% endhighlight %}

 Also you can use the standard positional args with this new hash parameters notation.
-You will find more information at this [blog][blog]{:target='_blank'} and at the [oficial][ruby_oficial]{:target='_blank'} documentation.
+You will find more information at this [blog][blog]{:target='_blank'} and at the [official][ruby_oficial]{:target='_blank'} documentation.

-Bonus: The refactor is easy because you can rid the options hash of your method without change the it's calls.
-But... this is not completely true, if you have a call with an unexpected option you will get an error: `ArgumentError: unknown keyword: invalid_arg`.
+**Bonus**: The refactor is easy because you can rid the options hash of your method without changing it's callers.
+But... this is not completely true, if you have a call with an unexpected option you will get an error: `ArgumentError: unknown keyword: <the_invalid_arg>`.

 [blog]: https://robots.thoughtbot.com/ruby-2-keyword-arguments
 [ruby_oficial]: http://ruby-doc.org/core-2.2.2/doc/syntax/calling_methods_rdoc.html#label-Keyword+Arguments